julienchastang/Unidata-Dockerfiles/ams2016/README/README.txt

 3.6 Install Package(s) with `apt-get'
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

   At the very least, we will need `unzip' on the Azure Docker host.
+The
+  Unix `tree' command can also be handy.

   ,----
   | # update and install package(s)
   | sudo apt-get -qq update
-  | sudo apt-get -qq install unzip
+  | sudo apt-get -qq install unzip tree
   `----